History of Bolivia (1809–1920): Struggle for independence

-The invasion of the Iberian Peninsula in 1807–1808 by Napoleon Bonaparte's forces proved critical for the independence struggle in South America.
+The invasion of the Iberian Peninsula between 1807 and 1808 by Napoleon Bonaparte's forces proved critical for the independence struggle in South America.
 The overthrow of the Bourbon Dynasty and the placement of Joseph Bonaparte on the Spanish throne tested the loyalty of the local elites in Upper Peru, who were suddenly confronted with several conflicting authorities.
 Most remained loyal to Bourbons.
 Taking a wait-and-see attitude, they supported the Junta Central (Central Junta) in Spain, a government in the name of the abdicated king Ferdinand VII of Spain.
-While some liberals eagerly welcomed the reforms of colonial rule promised by Joseph Bonaparte, others supported the claims of Carlota, Ferdinand's sister, who governed Brazil with her husband, Prince Regent John of Portugal, and a number of radical criollos (persons of pure Spanish descent born in the New World) wanted independence for Upper Peru.
+While some liberals eagerly welcomed the reforms of colonial rule promised by Joseph Bonaparte, others supported the claims of Carlota, Ferdinand's sister, who governed Brazil with her husband, Prince Regent John of Portugal, and many radical criollos (persons of pure Spanish descent born in the New World) wanted independence for Upper Peru.

 This conflict of authority resulted in a local power struggle in Upper Peru between 1808 and 1810 and constituted the first phase of the efforts to achieve independence.
-In 1808 the president of the audiencia, Ramón García León de Pizarro, demanded affiliation with the Junta Central.
+In 1808, the president of the audiencia, Ramón García León de Pizarro, demanded affiliation with the Junta Central.
 The conservative judges of the audiencia were influenced, however, by their autocratic royalist philosophy and refused to recognize the authority of the junta because they saw it as a product of a rebellion.
 On May 25, 1809, tensions grew when the radical criollos, refusing to recognize the junta because they wanted independence, took to the streets.
-This revolt, one of the first in Latin America, was soon put down by the authorities.
+The authorities soon put down this revolt, one of the first in Latin America.